Westwood, Kansas

-Westwood is a city in northeast Johnson County, Kansas, United States.
+Westwood is a city in northeastern Johnson County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,750.
 It is the second most densely populated city in the Kansas City Metropolitan Area.

 History

 The land where Westwood is located was originally occupied by the Kansa and Pawnee Indians.
-However, beginning in the 1830s, Captain Joseph Parks, then Head Chief of the Shawnee, worked with the U.S. Government to remove the Shawnee tribes from Ohio to the newly opened reservations in Northeast Kansas.
+However, beginning in the 1830s, Captain Joseph Parks, then Head Chief of the Shawnee, worked with the U.S. Government to remove the Shawnee tribes from Ohio to the newly opened reservations in northeastern Kansas.
 In exchange for his services, the government awarded Parks 1,290 acres of land straddling what is now Johnson and Wyandotte counties as part of an 1854 treaty with the Shawnee.
-In 1859 Parks died without leaving a will stating what should happen to the land.
+In 1859, Parks died without leaving a will stating what should happen to the land.
 His heirs spent the next 60 years disputing how the land should be divided.
 The land that would eventually become Westwood was ultimately awarded to Parks' granddaughter and her husband, Catherine and John Swatzell.
-In 1898 the Swatzells built a stone home.
+In 1898, the Swatzells built a stone home.
 That home is still located at 4958 Rainbow and is considered the beginnings of the community that would eventually become Westwood.